Google to launch own processor for upcoming Pixel phones

 “We will continue to work closely with Google on existing and future products based on Snapdragon platforms,” a Qualcomm spokesperson said in a statement.

-Last year, Apple Inc (AAPL.O) started using its own central processor designed for Macs, in a step away from chipmaker Intel Corp (INTC.O). (https://reut.rs/3lt7ZHr)
+Last year, Apple Inc started using its own central processor designed for Macs, in a step away from chipmaker Intel Corp. (reut.rs/3lt7ZHr)

+Reporting by Chavi Mehta and Akanksha Rana in Bengaluru; Editing by Devika Syamnath

 Our Standards: The Thomson Reuters Trust Principles.